kenijo/AutoplayStopperMV3/README.md

 This is a much simpler version of the original [AutoplayStopper](https://chromewebstore.google.com/detail/AutoplayStopper/ejddcgojdblidajhngkogefpkknnebdh) Chrome Extension.

-Feel free to fork the original [AutoplayStopper](https://github.com/kenijo/AutoplayStopperMV2) repo and update it to Manifest V3.
+Feel free to fork the original AutoplayStopper [repository](https://github.com/kenijo/AutoplayStopperMV2) and update it to Manifest V3.

 # Description
 Stops video autoplay gracefully.